I love tradition. Especially around holidays.

 - Powdered sugar (see how to make powdered sugar)

 - Place the sourdough starter and flour in a large mixing bowl or the bowl of an electric mixer fitted with the dough hook.
 Add the milk and honey and stir to mix until the dough is shaggy.
+If the mixture is still very wet, add more flour until the mixture is loose and just begins to break apart in pieces in the bowl.

 - Then, one at a time, add the egg, dried fruit, orange liqueur, vanilla, salt, zests, and spices.
 Knead until the dough comes together in a coherent ball, then cover and let rest for about 10 minutes.